Kraego/OpenDTU-Grafana-Stack/README.md

 # Mosquitto-Telegraf-Influx-Grafana Stack

-This is a docker stack created to visualize the topics of a opendDTU (https://github.com/tbnobody/OpenDTU).
+This is a docker stack created to visualize the topics of a **opendDTU** (https://github.com/tbnobody/OpenDTU).
 Mqtt communication with basic auth an let's encrypt certificates.
 Basically it is the dockerized version of https://github.com/Kraego/OpenDTU-Grafana-Howto.
+When used with something different adapt the telegraf mapping to your scenario.

 It consists of:
   * `mosquitto` (mqtt broker)